jacksonlanier/ClimateWins_Interim_Report/README.md

 ## Folders
 Please explore my Jupyter notebooks used for analysis in this project.
-The notebooks are located in the Scripts folder.
+The notebooks are located in the Scripts (all data analyzed through the interim report) and Scripts_Part_2 (all data analyzed after interim report until final report) folders.

+My analyses of each topic can be found in the Project_Analyses folder.

 ## Presentation
 A recorded presentation of the interim report for this project can be viewed [here.](https://www.youtube.com/watch?v=3gL9f9YHMNQ)

-A copy of the slides used in the presentation can be accessed [here.](https://drive.google.com/file/d/1A5hpw_JNZDb5Pp97AQ6HhGvZuxSYtuhI/view?usp=sharing)
+A copy of the slides used in the interim report presentation can be accessed [here.](https://drive.google.com/file/d/1A5hpw_JNZDb5Pp97AQ6HhGvZuxSYtuhI/view?usp=sharing)

+A recorded presentation of the final report for this project can be viewed [here.](https://youtu.be/UQZxqKF1JZI)

+A copy of the slides used in the final report presentation can be accessed [here.](https://drive.google.com/file/d/1AaKUQttrVQltw_KHHGrAMytoavCd6PmG/view?usp=sharing).

 #### Please reach out if you have any questions or would like to discuss!